mmgustafson/RowONE/RowONEt1.md

 **•Which market segment(s) can make our organization successful?**

   -Outdoor Fitness and Aquatic sections.
 There are many active people who exercise or people who just want to take something out on the water.
-  -Surfing business will grow within a few year because surfing become an Oylmpic sport from Tokyo2020.
-It expects more people visit the US to go surfing, and our project will a great business opportunity.
+The surfing business will grow within a few years because surfing has become an Oylmpic sport for Tokyo 2020.
+Expectations are that more people visit the US to go surfing, and our project will be a great business opportunity.

 **•Do we target a mass market or a more specialized market niche?**